Payment plans or no payment plans…that is the question…

 2.)
-ESTIMATE THE DELINQUENCY RATE
+ESTIMATE THE DELINQUENCY RATE.

 This might seem like a shot in the dark but there is a strategy to it and you can learn a lot about risk analysis through a few Google searches (think of Ben Stiller in Along came Polly…I love that movie) .
-A good place to start is by determine who your target customer is and research the average delinquency rate for this demographic.
+A good place to start is by determining who your target customer is and research the average delinquency rate for this demographic.

 4.)
 HOW LONG IS THE COURSE AND HOW MUCH OF THE FULL PAYMENT WILL BE PAID PRIOR TO COMPLETION?

 The more that can be collected prior to course completion the better.

 5.)
 HOW CONFIDENT ARE YOU IN THE VALUE THE COURSE WILL PROVIDE TO YOUR CUSTOMERS?

 If your customers take your course and they feel like you did not provide the value you promised to deliver they may not feel as guilty about not providing the remaining payments they promised you.
 To be honest, if you think your content is “ok” you shouldn’t be selling it anyway.